EV-Spring-2025/hw3-ac618/README.md

 The difference between the two materials is hard to spot in this simulation.
 ## 3. Parameter Adjustments
-The following parameters are tested with different value to assess their impact on the **jelly** and **sand** simulation results.
+The following parameters are tested with different values to assess their impact on the **jelly** and **sand** simulation results.
 - `n_grid` (default: 50)
 - `substep_dt` (default: 1e-4)
 - `grid_v_damping_scale` (default: 0.9999)
 - `softening` (default: 0.1)

-Only one parameter is adjust a time while keeping the others at their default values.
-The PSNR to the original setting is calculated for each parameter adjustment.
+Only one parameter is adjusted at a time while the others are set to their default values.
+The PSNR to the default setting is calculated for each parameter adjustment.
 The results are shown below:
 ### Jelly Simulation
 #### Grid Number
 PSNR: